Energy in Myanmar: Energy usage and Electrification

 Myanmar had a total primary energy supply (TPES) of 16.57 Mtoe in 2013.
 Electricity consumption was 8.71 TWh.
 65% of the primary energy supply consists of biomass energy, used almost exclusively (97%) in the residential sector.
-Myanmar’s energy consumption per capita is one of the lowest in Southeast Asia due to the low electrification rate and a widespread poverty.
+Myanmar's energy consumption per capita is one of the lowest in Southeast Asia due to the low electrification rate and a widespread poverty.
 An estimated 65% of the population is not connected to the national grid.
-Energy consumption is growing rapidly, however, with an average annual growth rate of 3.3% from 2000 to 2007.